Avalander/blog-posts/snake-clone.md

 // main.js
 import { withFx, delay } from '@hyperapp/fx'

-const SPEED = 150
+const UPDATE_INTERVAL = 150

 const actions = {
     frame: () => [
-        delay(SPEED, 'frame')
+        delay(UPDATE_INTERVAL, 'frame')
     ]
 }
 ```

 1. We import the function `delay` from `hyperapp/fx`.
-2. We create the constant `SPEED`, which is the amount of milliseconds that will elapse between each frame.
+2. We create the constant `UPDATE_INTERVAL`, which is the amount of milliseconds that will elapse between each frame.
-3. We create an action called `frame` that will spawn another frame every `SPEED` milliseconds.
+3. We create an action called `frame` that will spawn another frame every `UPDATE_INTERVAL` milliseconds.

-> On naming `SPEED`
-> ---
-> In this case, the name `SPEED` is not really accurate because what we are defining is *time over distance*, i.e., how much time it takes for the snake to move one cell. *Speed* is defined as *distance over time*, or what distance would the snake move in a given amount of time.
-Therefore, the constant `SPEED` defines the *inverse speed* of the snake, and not the *actual speed*.
-I couldn't find a name that was both short and intuitive for someone whose knowledge on physics is a bit rusty, so I chose to go with `SPEED`.
-Please, write in the comments if you know a better name.

 That's handy, but nothing is happening yet.
 We need to trigger the first frame, so the chain of updates will start rolling.
 Fortunately, `hyperapp`'s `app` function returns an object with all the actions wired, so we can just call `frame` for the first time from there.